infusion-code/angular-maps/README.md

 > - [Map with sider cluster.
 Wicked.
 Special shoutout to @rbrundritt.](https://plnkr.co/edit/pOsmBVwQMzF69sz55U2F?p=preview)

 # Latest Updates
+0.4.4
+- Support for Polylines in Bing (both directly and in layer).
+- Added a number of example plunks.

 0.4.2
 - Support for Polygons in Bing (both directly on map and in layer).